rpm-software-management/dnf/doc/conf_ref.rst

     If set to ``True``, RPM will allow attempts to install packages incompatible with the CPU's architecture.
 Defaults to ``False``.
 Often used together with :ref:`arch <arch-label>` option.

-``install_weak_deps``
-    :ref:`boolean <boolean-label>`

-    When this option is set to True and a new package is about to be installed, all packages linked by weak dependency relation (Recommends or Supplements flags) with this package will pulled into the transaction.
-    Default is True.

 .. _installonlypkgs-label: